-- When should a class be declared abstract? - ✔ Declare a class abstract if it is intended to be subclassed, but not instantiated.
+- When should a class be declared abstract? - Declare a class abstract if it is intended to be subclassed, but not instantiated.

-- -conceptual hierarchy, polymorphism and code reuse

 - > TicTacToe and Gomoku

-- -interfaces and abstract classes

 - > Iterative development

 - -Quiet testing

 - > Refactoring

 - -iterative strategies for improving design

 - > Top-down decomposition

-- -decomposing algorithms to reduce complexity
+- decomposing algorithms to reduce complexity